Was Your Spidey Sense Triggered? How to Avoid Holiday Scams.

 Throughout the Season:

-Long-term, you an also put a lock on your credit via the credit bureaus, such as TransUnion and Experian, directly.
-The main thing there is to remember that anytime you’re applying for something like a new car, you’ll need to unlock the account first.
+Long-term, you can also put a lock on your credit via the credit bureaus, such as TransUnion and Experian.
+Just remember, anytime you’re applying for something like a new car, you’ll need to unlock the account first.

 What to Do If You've Been Scammed

-Despite your best efforts, scams happen.
+Despite your best efforts, scams can happen.
 If you suspect you've been targeted:

-1. Act immediately: Contact your bank or credit card company to freeze accounts and dispute charges
+Act immediately: Contact your bank or credit card company to freeze accounts and dispute charges.

-3. Report it: File reports with the BBB, FTC (IdentityTheft.gov), FBI's IC3 (Internet Crime Complaint Center), your local police and maybe even your local online groups via Facebook or Ring Camera
+Report it: File reports with the BBB, FTC (*IdentityTheft.gov) FBI's IC3 (Internet Crime Complaint Center), your local police, and maybe even your local online groups via Facebook or Ring Camera.

-4. Document everything: Save emails, texts, screenshots and transaction records
+Document everything: Save emails, texts, screenshots, and transaction records.

-5. Monitor your credit: Place fraud alerts or credit freezes if necessary
+Monitor your credit: Place fraud alerts or credit freezes if necessary.

-6. Don't be embarrassed: Scammers are professionals, and anyone can be fooled
+Don't be embarrassed: Scammers are professionals, and anyone can be fooled.

 The Bottom Line in Avoiding Holiday Scams?

 This holiday season, give yourself the gift of security.
-Take 15 minutes to update passwords, enable multi-factor authentication and have a conversation with your family about staying safe online – maybe even setting that special code word so you all know it.
-It's not the most exciting holiday activity (definitely less fun than cookies), but it's infinitely better than spending your January recovering from identity theft.
+Take 15 minutes to update passwords, enable multi-factor authentication, and have a conversation with your family about staying safe online—maybe even set that special code word so you all know it.
+It may not be the most exciting holiday activity (definitely less fun than cookies), but it's infinitely better than spending your January recovering from identity theft.

 Need help buttoning up your business's cybersecurity this holiday season?